dogweather/forkful/content/en/elixir/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers have a real part and an imaginary part (like `3 + 4i`).
-They're used in engineering, physics, and certain computing problems.
-Programmers work with them for simulations, signal processing, and solving certain types of math problems efficiently.

 ## How to:
 Elixir doesn't have built-in complex numbers, so we roll our own or use a library, like `ComplexNum`.
 Here's a quick example with a lib: